Virginia trio carries Cavaliers to first national championship

 Matt Mooney, who hit a 3-pointer on Texas Tech’s previous trip, fought into the lane but was trapped before fading to his right for a jumper that kissed virtually every part of the iron and dropped home for a 73-70 Texas Tech lead.
 Virginia then went on an 11-0 run.

+“We felt like we had momentum, we came back from about 10,” Texas Tech’s Jarrett Culver said.
+“Mindset was just five-minute game — we practice it every day.”

 Guy was selected the NCAA Tournament’s Most Outstanding Player.
-The Final Four all-tournament team was Guy, Hunter, Jerome, Mooney and Texas Tech’s Jarrett Culver.
+The Final Four all-tournament team was Guy, Hunter, Jerome, Mooney and Culver.

 Neither team dropped the gloves for the final 10 minutes of regulation or overtime.

-With 14 seconds left in the second half, Hunter made a 3-pointer — from nearly the same spot on the floor as the OT bucket — on a feed from Jerome, who had eight assists.
+With 14 seconds left in the second half, Hunter made a game-tying 3-pointer — from nearly the same spot on the floor as the OT bucket — on a feed from Jerome, who had eight assists.
+Beard said he considered fouling since Virginia got the ball back with 22 seconds left down three but felt there was too much time on the clock.

 Culver gave Texas Tech a 66-65 lead with 35.1 seconds left in regulation.
 He attacked the middle of the lane and spun to his left, double clutching before putting the ball off the glass with his left hand over Hunter, the ACC Defensive Player of the Year.